MLP

 Treatment options

 In some mild cases (where the dog occasionally hops but is not yet lame) weight loss and no longer partaking in rotational activities like fetching, and the use of medications such as Cartrophen or Zydax to look after the cartilage, may mean that surgery is never required.
 However, in severe cases where pain and lameness are occurring due to cartilage loss, surgery will be the best option.
-We treat MLP by chiselling off the tibial crest before moving it laterally and reattaching it with a pin.
+We treat medially patella luxating (MPL) by chiselling off the tibial crest before moving it laterally and reattaching it with a pin.
 This redirects the patella tendon, keeping the patella in the correct location.
 We will also deepen the groove within the femur, making it more difficult for the patella to move in and out of its normal position.
 We then separate the medial adductor muscles from the thigh muscles to stop them from pulling (often initiating at the hip), allowing for a more normal tracking of the patella at the femur.

 Chihuahua, Boo, 3 year old, during surgery